Zinc Production in India: Trends, Uses, and Market Impact| PriceVision

 Half of the zinc produced goes towards galvanizing steel and iron.
 Zinc prices significantly influence the cost of infrastructure projects in India, as zinc is crucial for galvanizing steel used in construction.

-Some More Applications For Zinc
+Some More Applications of Zinc

 Refining Zinc: From Ore to Finished Good